 Erin O’Callaghan BS, MA, JD, CRC, NCC, LPC, CLCP, is a Life Care Planner, Vocational Rehabilitation Consultant, and Licensed Attorney with over 15 years of experience as a Rehabilitation Professional.
 Ms. O’Callaghan has consistently provided the highest standards of professional ethics while staying current with the needs of modern and complex litigation.
 Her experience and training gives a unique perspective as a forensic rehabilitation evaluator.
 She has an in depth understanding of the evidentiary requirements of an expert’s evaluation and conclusion, including the importance of following an accepted methodology in the process and preparation of an opinion.
 Ms. O’Callaghan is a member of the International Association of Rehabilitation Professionals, International Academy of Life Care Planners, Michigan Rehabilitation Association, and the Michigan Bar Association.
 She is also a qualified Vocational Expert by the Social Security Administration.
-Erin O’Callaghan has been providing Litigation Support to counsel for Plaintiff and Defense for 13 years.
+Erin O’Callaghan has been providing Litigation Support to counsel for Plaintiff and Defense for 15 years.
 She has provided over 1,000 cost projections and has testified in both Federal and State cases.
-Ms. O’Callaghan has specialized knowledge of the Affordable Care Act, Social Security issues, and Medicare Set Asides.
-Her services include case management, earning capacity evaluations, long term care evaluations, and personal injury assessments.
+Ms. O’Callaghan has specialized knowledge of the Affordable Care Act, Social Security issues and Medicare Set Asides.
+Her services include case management, earning capacity evaluations, life care planning and lien disputes.
 Litigation Support Services for:

 Dr. Christopher A. Lowery, DHSc, CLCP is a Clinical Health & Rehabilitation Consultant with a special interest in helping individuals and organizations with public health impairment issues.